Karenvn/data_note/README.md

 python -m data_note --template_file tests/fixtures/template.md tests/fixtures/bioprojects.txt
 ```

-This performs metadata searches, so it is not a completely offline module.
+This performs metadata searches, so it is not a completely offline example.
 Generated species folders are written into the current working directory.

 ## Requirements